Sewerbird/sewerbird.github.io/content/nendsame_rpg/_posts/2012-09-26-Meta - In The Works!.md

 ---
 layout: post
-title: Meta - In The Works!
+title: In The Works!
+tagline: Meta
 ---

 Over the past several days, I've been busy with personal business, so have not been able to focus on posting new content.
 However, this past weekend I <strong>did </strong>finish the bulk of the short solo playtest adventure, and what remains is to create pre-generated characters, run through the adventure myself, and prettying the document up.
 Depending on how long this takes, it will either be tomorrow's post or saved for the weekend.